vpolda/RTL-Edge_detection/README.md

 ### Crawl
 Implement a simple design that buffers video data into a higher clock domain memory and then back out.

+First step was to implement the hardware and software to stores frames into the DDR.
+DONE Next was to read into DDR

 ### Walk
 Add effects to the buffered video data like saturation via external input of say a button press.